TL;DR

 - Friction scores flag pain points so you know where to start

-There’s a free-to-use option, or paid-for plans start at $24 per month for unlimited users.
+There’s a free-to-use option, or paid-for plans start at $25/month for 5,000 monthly sessions.

 26. Crazy Egg

-- Heatmaps and session recordings help you understand your website visitors behavior and where they’re getting stuck
+- Heatmaps and session recordings help you understand your website visitors’ behavior and where they’re getting stuck

 - Lists of unresolved errors show you exactly what needs fixing